SSWConsulting/SSW.Rules.Content/rules/do-you-really-know-what-a-jira-workflow-is/rule.md

 ---

-The workflow controls how an issue is taken from creation to closure via a Done or Not Done governing who does what at what point.&#160; The workflow has several states in which a given number of transitions (actions within a state) can be taken by different people according to their role.
+The workflow controls how an issue is taken from creation to closure via a Done or Not Done governing who does what at what point.
+The workflow has several states in which a given number of transitions (actions within a state) can be taken by different people according to their role.

 <br><excerpt class='endintro'></excerpt><br>

   <br>
 <br>
-<p>&#160;Here is a description of the main states of the SSW workflow&#58;</p>
+<p> Here is a description of the main states of the SSW workflow:</p>
 <ol>
     <li>New - When a new issue on your dashboard, it is either completley new, just assigned to you, just re-opened, just answered or just brought out of Deferred.
-Whatever the reason you should immediately either&#58;
+Whatever the reason you should immediately either:
     <ul>
-        <li>Assign it to somebody else&#160;; this leaves it in New </li>
+        <li>Assign it to somebody else ; this leaves it in New </li>
         <li>Question - asks the Reporter a question about the issue which puts it in Questioned state </li>
         <li>Update - this allows you yo set fields such as Priority, Due Date etc. without changing the status </li>
         <li>Acknowledge - this puts it in Acknowledged State and means that you know about it and will do it as specified.
 If you can't make a due date set or an estimate has been made that is unrealistic; you should Question the reporter. </li>